 There are five main forms of business organizations.
 These include:

-- Sole proprietorships, which are the simplest form of business organizations.
+- Sole proprietorships are the simplest form of business organization.
 The business is owned and operated by a single person and typically is a service-oriented business.
 The ex-spouse who prepared tax returns as a side business from her house was likely running a sole proprietorship.
 In a sole proprietorship, the earnings and losses of a sole proprietorship are included on the sole proprietor’s personal tax return.

 - Partnerships, which are one of the most common forms of business organizations.
 A partnership can be formed either through an informal or unspoken agreement between two individuals or through a complex and well-articulated agreement.
 The defining characteristic of a partnership is the presence of two or more people who intend to carry on as co-owners of a business for profit.